UllaRisager/Learn-with-Locals/_posts/2017-06-14-learning-from-strikingly-at-startup-weekend.md

 ![](/uploads/versions/maslows-hierarchy-of-needs1---x----1344-1000x---.jpg)

-He argues that the only way to help people reach this very top shelf, is enabling them and helping them to have what he calls: *Peak-experiences.*He also states that any individuals’ deepest motivations sit at the top of the pyramid - and take on an inspirational quality.
+He argues that the only way to help people reach this very top shelf, is enabling them and helping them to have what he calls:&nbsp;*Peak-experiences.*He also states that any individuals’ deepest motivations sit at the top of the pyramid - and take on an inspirational quality.

 Believe it or not, but why not try it our for yourself?!

-#### Which brings me to the next point of this story:
+#### Which brings me to the next point
 {: .present-before-paste}

 How do you create peak experiences for yourself and for others?